Skip to content

 If a user’s workspace role is changed to Viewer, Hawzu warns that their group memberships and project assignments will be removed before the update is applied.

-QA Team or Release Managers
+• Keep group names clear, such as QA Team or Release Managers